joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 For the computer and android device to connect to each other, one device has to be assigned as the server, so it makes sense to me to use the computer as the server, as it will be running for the entire duration that the user wants to use the program.

-For the mobile app, I will be using Processing, a java IDE, to program the app.
+For the mobile app, I will be using Kivy to program the app.
+I am using Kivy so that the design is consistent with the design of the PC app.
 I will be using the android.bluetooth library that is included in the android SDK to transmit the data via Bluetooth.
- I will have to use android permissions to enable Bluetooth for use, and for this I will need to use other classes from the SDK.

 For the Bluetooth server (on the pc), I will be using Python to receive the pin from the mobile device using PyBluez, check the sent pin, and send a message back saying if the code was valid or not.
  If the code is not valid, a message will be displayed on the computer that the code is invalid, and the code on the screen of the phone will be erased.